smbilal/CourseProject/CodeBook.md

 >fbodygyromag
 >fbodygyrojerkmag

->The set of variables that were estimated and extracted in a data file for further calculations from these signals are:
+>The set of variables that were estimated are:

+>		-	mean(): Mean value  - present only in raw data
+>		-	std(): Standard deviation  - present only in raw data
->		-	mean(): Mean value
+>		-	Average of mean(): Mean value
->		-	std(): Standard deviation
+>		-	Average of std(): Standard deviation

->*Total number of records in the data set:180*

->*Total number of features in the data set:68*

->The average of mean and standard deviation is calculated for each subject and each activity.
+>The average of mean and standard deviation is calculated to make observations relate to one subject performing an activity.
 There were several observations relating to the same subject and activity
 >in the raw data.
 The average of mean and standard deviation is calculated as 'average' is one of the best ways of representing data.e.g,

->>subjectid=1
->>activity=Standing - has 26 different observations recorded in the raw data.
+>>subjectid=1 and activity=Standing - has 26 different observations recorded in the raw data.

-> The prefix 't' is used to denote time domain signals and 'f' to represent frequency domain signals.
+>The tidy data set contains 66 measurements for 30 different subjects performing 6 different activities.

+>*Total number of records in the data set:180*

+>*Total number of features in the data set:68*

 >The complete set of variables along with their data types are below:

 >  		Feature	   					Type
 -----------------------------------------------------------------------------------------------------------------------------------